Query Logic.

 Pumps are rejected for the following reasons:

-- Pump cannot deliver the required flow rate
+- Pump cannot operate at the required flow rate or is unsuitable for low flow

 - Pump curve does not reach required head at required flow